-The consolidated financial statements were approved by the board of directors and authorized for issue on March 22, 2021.
+The consolidated financial statements were approved by the board of directors and authorized for issue on March 16, 2022.

 3. APPLICATION OF NEW AND REVISED STANDARDS, AMENDMENTS AND INTERPRETATIONS a.
-Initial application of the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), Interpretations of IFRS (IFRIC), and Interpretations of IAS (SIC) (collectively the "IFRSs") endorsed and issued into effect by the FSC.
+Initial application of the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), Interpretations of IFRS (IFRIC), and Interpretations of IAS (SIC) (collectively the "IFRSs") endorsed and issued into effect by the FSC

-The application of the IFRSs recognized and issued by the FSC has no significant impact on the Group.
+Except for the following, the application of the IFRSs endorsed and issued into effect by the FSC did not have material impact on the Group's accounting policies: